-Dr. Aria Fallah is a pediatric neurosurgeon who practices at UCLA Mattel Children's Hospital and Ronald Reagan UCLA Medical Center in Westwood, and sees patients at the UCLA Health pediatrics office in Manhattan Beach.
-He is board certified in neurosurgery by the Royal College of Physicians and Surgeons, and board certified by the American Board of Pediatric Neurological Surgery.
+Dr. Aria Fallah is a pediatric neurosurgeon who practices at UCLA Mattel Children's Hospital and Ronald Reagan UCLA Medical Center in Westwood and sees patients at the UCLA Health pediatrics office in Manhattan Beach.
+He is board-certified in neurosurgery by the Royal College of Physicians and Surgeons, and board-certified by the American Board of Pediatric Neurological Surgery.
 He is also an assistant professor of neurosurgery and pediatrics at the David Geffen School of Medicine at UCLA.

 Dr. Fallah received his medical degree and his graduate degree in clinical epidemiology and biostatistics from McMaster University in Ontario.
-During his medical studies, he led an international multi-center study on epilepsy surgery for Tuberous Sclerosis Complex.
+During his medical studies, he led an international multi-center study on epilepsy surgery for the Tuberous Sclerosis Complex.
 He then trained in the neurosurgical residency program of the University of Toronto, and completed his pediatric rotations at the prestigious Hospital for Sick Children in Toronto, before rotating through the epilepsy surgery program at the Cleveland Clinic.
 He later completed his fellowship training in pediatric neurosurgery at Miami Children's Hospital.